 The procedure for Request to Access Information / Record covers the filing of request for information with the Commission, receipt and evaluation of request, and approval/denial of request.

-Fees for reproduction apply as per Circular Letter No. 2014-15 dated 15 May 2014.
+Fees for reproduction and other charges apply as per Circular Letter No. 2014-15 dated 15 May 2014.

 Requirements: